zemaria2000/IntelligentAssistant/README.md

 Only the Telegram service that allows for the user to send requests is located elsewhere, in the <a href = https://github.com/zemaria2000/IntelligentAssistant/blob/main/Telegram><strong>Telegram</strong></a> folder.
 You'll just need to launch it seperately (first install the needed requirements to do so)

+There are two possibilities open to launc the services: one is with the <b>Database dummy simultator</b>, which should be ran when we just want to test if the assistant is properly working and whenever we don't have access to C2E services.
+In this case, the SSE service shouldn't be ran.
+On the other hand, when indeed <b>we have a proper C2E connection</b>, we can use the SSE service and comment the dummy

 <!-- CONTRIBUTING -->
 ## Contributing